vorburger/ch.vorburger.exec/README.md

 History
 ---

-Historically, this code was part of [MariaDB4j](https://github.com/vorburger/MariaDB4j/), but was it later split into a separate project.
+Historically, this code was part of [MariaDB4j](https://github.com/vorburger/MariaDB4j/) (and this is why it's initial version was 3.0.0), but was it later split into a separate project.
 This was done to make it usable in separate projects (originally for a possible [POC to launch Ansible Networking CLI commands](https://github.com/vorburger/opendaylight-ansible/) from [OpenDaylight](http://www.opendaylight.org)).